Designing Design and Buoyancy

 These are very simple means to understand what alienation is, and what it brings.
 I don't believe that work can be bought, for example.
 So we talk about it in class because our environment in the classroom is corporate.
 And the first thing we do when we go into a classroom space, we try to adorn it.
 For Buoyancy we bought double-sided golden and silver emergency blankets, which are really nothing but cellophane.
 We would stretch those out on the wall and would create almost a kind of a living room, a place that we're all comfortable in, that we can dismantle in a second.

 The first 10 minutes of class is always this kind of construction.
-And sometimes some people bring different things to the room.
+Sometimes, people bring different things to the room.
 It’s just important because if we believe that the environment is important, that it shapes the way we think and behave, then maybe we should think about the environment that we teach in.

 What we create in the class first is a studio, because a studio is such a generous structure.
 It's a place that artists have made for the world.
 It has to offer this model to all disciplines.
 It's open.
 It's not like a lab, which is hermetically sealed, and has to repeat results.
 It's a place where you can fully let go of control of yourself to learn something about yourself.
 And it's the frame that allows that to happen.
 And rigorous testing happens in this sense.
 And we don't even think about failure in this space.
 Because failure is also a fully fucked up construct.